Frequently asked questions

 Parks Canada is using a comprehensive approach to encourage bison to remain within the reintroduction zone.
 This includes:

-- Using short stretches (approx.8 km) of wildlife-friendly wire fencing will be used to help hold bison in the reintroduction zone.
+- Using short stretches (approx. 7 km) of wildlife-friendly wire fencing in key pinchpoints to discourage bison from leaving the reintroduction zone;

-- Burning meadow patches to maintain attractive bison habitat.
+- Burning meadows to create additional attractive bison habitat;

 - Responding quickly to reports of bison excursions from the reintroduction zone, and using herding, gentle hazing and baiting techniques to bring them back.